nh-server/switch-guide/docs/extras/updating.md

 1. Find Daybreak in the homebrew menu and launch it.
 1. Tap on `Install` and follow the instructions corresponding to the method you used to dump your firmware below.
     - For users who dumped their firmware using Goldleaf: Navigate to `sd:/switch/Goldleaf/export/update/<latest firmware version number>`.
+    - For users who dumped their firmware using nxdumptool: Navigate to `sd:/nxdt_rw_poc/System Update/<latest firmware version number>`.
     - For users who dumped their firmware using TegraExplorer: Navigate to `sd:/tegraexplorer/Firmware/<latest firmware version number>`.
 1. Tap on `Continue` and then `Preserve settings`.
     - If you see the message `Warning: exFAT firmware is missing or corrupt`, you likely don't have the exFAT drivers installed on your sysMMC.
 Just press continue if this is the case.